Starting an Equal Vote Chapter

 Location, location, location: Pick a space that's not too big or too small, where people will be comfortable and able to hear each other.

 A good space will work with a handful of people but has room for up to a dozen or two.
 Somewhere inviting where you can get a few tables together or reserve a private room is ideal.
 Libraries often have spaces that are good for larger groups.
 People's homes are another option if possible.
+If a remote meeting is a better fit and you'd like to host it on zoom we can set that up for you.
+STAR Voting has a team Zoom account.

 Focus: Meetings can be focused and action oriented, or casual community building educational experiences.
 Know your audience and tailor your event's vibe based on the people you think are most likely to come.
 Make sure people know if food and drinks will be available or if the event is a potluck.

-Pick a few agenda items from this list: Go around and get everyone to say their name and what inspired them to get involved, give an "Intro to STAR Voting" talk, show one of our videos, host a demo election using star.vote, offer t-shirts for sale, listen to guest speakers, talk about chapter goals, gauge interest around launching a ballot initiative, plan outreach efforts to local groups and politicians, decide if you'd like to make this a regular monthly or bi-weekly meeting.
+Pick a few agenda items from this list: Go around and have everyone say their name and what inspired them to get involved, give an "Intro to STAR Voting" talk, show one of our videos, host a demo election using star.vote, offer t-shirts for sale, listen to guest speakers, talk about chapter goals, gauge interest around launching a ballot initiative, plan outreach efforts to local groups and politicians, decide if you'd like to make this a regular monthly or bi-weekly meeting.
 Make sure to take some pictures in the middle of your event when the most people are there!

 Find people to invite!
 Reach out to us (firstname.lastname@example.org) to see if we have people signed up in your area.
 Invite your friends, family, neighbors, and people from other local groups or organizations.
 When you invite people, ask them if they have ideas of where to find other like minded people.
 Build your network!